MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 • Selected suppliers of raw materials which may be sourced from outside the UK.

-The New Churchill Retirement suite of Terms and Conditions include robust anti-modern slavery provisions, including 'flow down' provisions to ensure that the obligations are passed on down the supply chain and not restricted to the first link in the chain.
+The New Churchill Retirement suite of Supplier and Subcontractor terms and conditions include robust anti-modern slavery provisions, including ‘flow down’ provisions to ensure that the obligations are passed on down the supply chain and not restricted to the first link in the chain.
 All updated Group and regional agreements will include these terms.

 A revised site induction procedure has been introduced as well as a system of site checks on an irregular basis to ensure compliance.

 Site wide information posters are rolled out across the business to make all workers aware of the warning signs of modern slavery and how to report these internally so that they can be investigated.
 Employees as well as suppliers and subcontractors must be encouraged to raise any concerns or suspicions at the earliest possible stage and without fear of detrimental treatment.

 This Statement has been approved by the Board of Churchill Retirement Living Limited and in accordance with the requirements of the MSA it will be reviewed and updated annually.